Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Introduction

-We analytically show how, after undertaking these steps, our model is driven towards the classical limit of $\pmb{\tau}_{MF}$ in Eq.~\eqref{eq:general-high-T-mean-force}.
-We further show that this limiting case is remarkably close to the exact mean-force Gibbs state over a broad range of parameters, which extends far beyond the high-temperature (classical) regime.
-More generally, these manipulations yield the correct high-temperature steady state on arbitrary open systems for which the secular approximation is justified.
-Also, in the adiabatic limit, the transient oscillations are well captured by this simple artefact.
-Hence, rather than proposing new master-equation techniques, we provide an explanation for the unlikely success of the standard procedure, and clarify some common misconceptions about its justification.
+In order to build an intuition about why such artefact works, we first exploit the simplicity of an exactly solvable damped harmonic oscillator.
+Namely, we analytically show how, after undertaking steps (i)--(iii) above, our model is indeed driven towards the classical limit of $\pmb{\tau}_{MF}$ in Eq.~\eqref{eq:general-high-T-mean-force}.
+We further show that this limiting case is remarkably close to the exact mean-force Gibbs state over a broad range of parameters, which extends far beyond the high-temperature regime.
+Also, when the environmental cutoff is large, the transient oscillations are well captured.

+We then show, in full generality, how a consistent derivation of the second-order non-secular Redfield equation can ultimately lead to the \textit{recipe} above.
+The only underlying assumptions, besides the usual weak-coupling and Born--Markov approximations, is that the reorganisation energy is of second order in the system--bath coupling (i.e., small, yet non-negligible), and that the high-frequency cutoff of the environment is sufficiently large compared with the relevant Bohr frequencies of the system.
+Hence, we provide a clean explanation for the unlikely success of the standard procedure, as well as means to decide whether or not it applies to any specific problem.

 This paper is organised as follows.
-In Sec.~\ref{sec:potential-renormalisation} we introduce our model and discuss the potential renormalisation effect and the corresponding counter term.
-Then, in Sec.~\ref{sec:born-markov}, we turn our attention to the Born--Markov quantum master equation in detail.
-Specifically, in Secs.~\ref{sec:lamb-shift} and \ref{sec:secular-approximation} we establish a link between reorganisation energy and Lamb-shift terms of the master equation, and discuss the impact of the secular approximation.
-Next, we present our main arguments regarding the renormalisation of the Hamiltonian and the removal of Lamb-shift terms, as well as the approximation of the mean-force Gibbs state by its classical limit (cf. Sec.~\ref{sec:to-shift-or-not-to-shift}).
-Before illustrating our results in Sec.~\ref{sec:results}, we outline the exact solution of our model in Sec.~\ref{sec:exact} (details can be found in Appendix~\ref{app:Heisenberg}).
-Finally, in Sec.~\ref{sec:conclusions} we draw our conclusions.
+In Sec.~\ref{sec:potential-renormalisation}, we introduce our model and describe the potential renormalisation effect and the corresponding counter term.
+Then, in Sec.~\ref{sec:born-markov}, we turn our attention to the Born--Markov quantum master equation and establish a link between reorganisation energy and Lamb shift.
+Next, and still arguing on the basis of our example model, we discuss the mutual cancellation of counter term and Lamb-shift terms (cf. Sec.~\ref{sec:to-shift-or-not-to-shift}).
+In Sec.~\ref{sec:proof} we will present our central result, which applies to completely general models; namely, that a rigorous perturbative treatment of the system--bath coupling strength supports the standard practice, provided that one works in the adiabatic regime of large environmental cutoff.
+We then go back to our toy model and solve it exactly (cf. Sec.~\ref{sec:exact}) so as to have a benchmark to illustrate our results in Sec.~\ref{sec:results}.
+Finally, in Sec.~\ref{sec:conclusions} we summarise and draw our conclusions.